Will car insurance rates increase after a DUI?

 For example, you may offer to pay a higher fine in exchange for the prosecutor allowing you to plea to a highway obstruction charge instead of a driving while intoxicated offense.
 If this is your first offense, you may be able to participate in a diversion court, where your drunk driving case is eventually dismissed if you comply with all of the program requirements.

 What is an SR-22?

 The driver’s insurance company files the SR-22 with the appropriate state department (for example, the Department of Motor Vehicles, or the Department of Public Safety).
 Even drivers who do not own a vehicle may be required to purchase SR-22 insurance.
 And an insurance card or policy is not a substitute for the SR-22 form.

 A majority of states require the filing of an SR-22.
-But SR-22s are state specific and the requirements in one state may not apply in another.
+But SR-22s are state-specific and the requirements in one state may not apply in another.
 If a person moves out of state, the SR-22 must be maintained in the former state, even though they no longer reside there.

-Because the SR-22 is designed to monitor problem drivers, the driver’s insurance company notifies the state department if coverage lapses or is cancelled.
-Enforcement action for cancelled, terminated, or lapsed SR-22 coverage varies from state-to-state and may include driving privilege suspensions.
+Because the SR-22 is designed to monitor problem drivers, the driver’s insurance company notifies the state department if coverage lapses or is canceled.
+Enforcement action for canceled, terminated, or lapsed SR-22 coverage varies from state-to-state and may include driving privilege suspensions.